When your spouse wants to leaveWritten by Dr. James Dobson

 The standard approach to marriage counselling is to teach husbands and wives how to revitalize unhealthy relationships and help them work through their conflicts.
 Unfortunately, such advice assumes that both parties are equally motivated to work on their problems.
 That is rarely the case.

 Typically, when a marriage is unravelling, there is one partner who is less concerned about the prospect of divorce, while the other is terrified by it.
-At its worse, as in cases of infidelity, the drifting member often has little desire to engage in counselling, except perhaps as a pretense to lessen guilt or criticism.
+At its worst, as in cases of infidelity, the drifting member often has little desire to engage in counselling, except perhaps as a pretense to lessen guilt or criticism.
 He or she may have decided already that the relationship is over.

 It has been my observation that the way the committed partner responds at that vital juncture will determine whether the marriage will survive or succumb.
 I'll explain why in a moment.